wrandelshofer/FastDoubleParser/README.md

 ## Editing the code

-The majority of the code is located in the module named **FastDoubleParser-JavaEarlyAccess**, and **FastDoubleParserDemo-JavaEarlyAccess**.
+The majority of the code is located in the module named **fastdoubleparser-javaearlyaccess**, and **fastdoubleparserdemo-javaearlyaccess**.
 The code in these modules uses early access features of the Java 20 SDK.

 Modules which have a name that ends in **-Java8**, **-Java11**, **-Java17**, **-Java19**